MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Identify required Azure tags and use the append policy mode to enforce usage.

-- Map regulatory and compliance requirements to Azure Policy definitions and Azure AD RBAC assignments.
+- Map regulatory and compliance requirements to Azure Policy definitions and Azure role assignments.

 - Establish Azure Policy definitions at the top-level root management group so that they can be assigned at inherited scopes.